gt-flexr/nvmpi-portable/README.md

 [jetson-ffmpeg](https://github.com/jocover/jetson-ffmpeg) is easily usable with ffmpeg, but there are some glitches using it with libavcodec.
 It seems because of the discrepancies between libavcodec contexts and jetson-ffmpeg.
-So, instead of using nvmpi via libavcodec interfaces, nvmpi-portable directly use nvmpi for encoding/decoding. nvmpi-portable has discrepancies of nvmpi, ffmpeg, and opencv4 because nvmpi-portable delegates the image/video-related compelxities to them.
-Moreover, it is opencv compatible.
+So, instead of using nvmpi via libavcodec interfaces, nvmpi-portable directly use nvmpi for encoding/decoding. nvmpi-portable has dependencies of nvmpi, ffmpeg, and opencv4 because nvmpi-portable delegates the image/video-related compelxities to them.
+Moreover, it is opencv compatible for better usability.

 So, it can be easily usable as a library and integratble to other projects; I wrote this to use for my research project :).
 You can compare the compelxities between `nvmpi_test.cc` and `portable_test.cc`.